Shopping for Health Insurance?We can help you!

 What about the Obamacare tax?

-If you have a term health plan for a period of less than three consecutive months, and Obamacare coverage for the remainder of the year, you may not be subject to the tax.
+If you have a term health plan for a period of less than three consecutive months in 2018, and ACA-compliant coverage for the remainder of the year, you may not be subject to the tax.

 What about cancelling a plan?

 You can cancel your plan and receive a full refund within the first ten days of the effective date of your plan.
 For cancellation beyond this ten-day window, you simply email or call us with your reason for cancelling.
 We try to handle cancellation requests within 24 business hours of receiving them.

 Typically, short term health insurance costs less than Obamacare because it doesn’t cover pre-existing conditions.
 Also, there is an application with health questions that will determine your eligibility for the plan you’re interested in.